OusamaTheCoder/Github-Automation/README.md

 ## Acknowledgments

-- Inspiration for this project (Thank you, night and songs, for the late-night coding inspiration!).
+- Inspiration for this project (Thanks night and songs, for the late-night coding inspiration!).
 - GitHub API documentation.